CherifiMi/Midi-Compose/README.md

  <h1 align="center">MIDI APP</h1>

 <p align="center">
-  this app is a musical instrument digital interface and an a musical notes Oscilloscope.
+  this app is a musical instrument digital interface and a musical notes Oscilloscope.
 </p>
 </br>